jp0x1/jp0x1.github.io/src/content/blog/android-reversing-suite.md

 # Background Information

 Welcome to one of my "suites"!
 These suites are me practicing some skills for CTFs or just fooling around.
 This suite is focused on android reverse engineering.
-I'll be using OWASP android app samples and a google beginner's quest CTF challenge.
+I'll be using OWASP android app samples, picoctf challenges, some hextree.io (maybe) and a google beginner's quest CTF challenge.

 ## OWASP
 #### Android UnCrackable L1